giellalt/lang-ciw/inc/flattened/excel2fst/README.md

 zanagad	zanagad+VII+Ind+Pos+Neu+0SgProx
 ```

-You can also use the `foma console`:
+You can also use the `foma` console:

 ```
 % foma